ibernal-git/qwik-getting-started/README.md

 ---

+## Getting Started

+Inside the path /src/routes/joke  are the files created using the "Getting Started" guide.

 ## Project Structure

 This project is using Qwik with [QwikCity](https://qwik.builder.io/qwikcity/overview/).
 QwikCity is just a extra set of tools on top of Qwik to make it easier to build a full site, including directory-based routing, layouts, and more.